Ready to learn how to use cocoa butter for the skin? Here are 5 easy ways to use cocoa butter in your DIY skin care products.

 Remember, the chocolate scent of the cocoa butter will come through too.
-Some delicious choices are peppermint essential oil (for chocolate mint perfume) or sweet orange essential oil (for chocolate orange perfume).
+Some delicious choices are:

 But don’t be afraid to experiment with some outside the box scents.
-I’ve used sage, patchouli, and lavender and they all smelled fabulous.
+Just be sure that the essential oils you use are skin-safe and not phototoxic.

-Once you’ve added the essential oil, pour the mixture into a lip balm tube.
+Once you’ve added the essential oil, pour the mixture into a small tin or even a lip balm tube.
 Let set until solid.
-To use, rub the stick over your neck, behind the ears, or on the wrists for an subtle, all-natural scent.
+To use, dab a bit from the tin (or apply the from the stick directly), and apply over your neck, behind the ears, or on the wrists for an subtle, all-natural scent.

 5. Decadent Bath Melt Base